Meritocra/coroot-mcp/README.md

 - Exposes Coroot [incidents](https://docs.coroot.com/alerting/incidents/) and [application health summaries](https://github.com/coroot/coroot#application-health-summary) as MCP tools that an AI assistant can call.
 - Provides natural-language root-cause summaries grounded in Coroot data via [AI-powered Root Cause Analysis](https://docs.coroot.com/ai/) concepts, implemented here with Spring AI.
 - Returns compact JSON payloads for incidents and summaries so downstream tooling (postmortems, executive reports, dashboards, etc.) can build on top.

+### Use cases

+- Triage Coroot incidents from an AI-enabled IDE or CLI (Codex, Claude, etc.) without leaving your editor.
+- Generate clear, executive-friendly summaries of incidents for postmortems, status updates, or incident review meetings.
+- Enrich runbooks, dashboards, or other internal tools with machine-readable incident context from Coroot.

 ## Design